 - PA Route 33 (North/South)

-Lehigh and Northampton Public Transportation Authority (LANTA) operates the LANTA bus system, a network of 23 fixed-bus routes and 10 special routes throughout the Lehigh Valley, providing daily, later evening, Saturday and Sunday services.
+Lehigh and Northampton Public Transportation Authority (LANTA) operates the LANTA bus system, a network of over 30 fixed-bus routes throughout the Lehigh Valley, providing daily, later evening, Saturday and Sunday services.
 Currently more than 5.6 million rides are taken on public transit in the Lehigh Valley annually.

 - Class 1 – Norfolk Southern Rail